Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach

 \item[ii)] \textit{Price law.} Figure \ref{tail_ell} presents the signal (in red) resulting from the sum of the QNM expansion and the signal from the branch cut eigenvalues.
 This is done for various $\ell$'s.
 In all cases the time-domain signal is accurately fitted.
-A robust demonstration of the good convergence behaviour of the Keldysh scheme is the recovery of the Price law, namely the late time decay $\sim\tau^{-(\ell+1)}$. \item[iii)]\textit{Numerical convergence of the tail.} Fig. \ref{fig:growing_tail_with_N} shows how increasing the numerical resolution, by taking larger $N$'s in the Chebyshev-Lobatto's grid, permits to get correspondingly larger times for the tail.
-This provides a qualitative demonstration of the tail convergence in the numerical scheme.
+A robust demonstration of the good convergence behaviour of the Keldysh scheme is the recovery of the Price law, namely the late time decay $\phi_\ell(\tau,\sigma=0)\sim\tau^{-(\ell+1)}$. \item[iii)]\textit{Numerical convergence of the tail.} Fig. \ref{fig:growing_tail_with_N} shows how increasing the numerical resolution, by taking larger $N$'s in the Chebyshev-Lobatto's grid, permits to get correspondingly larger times for the tail.
+This provides a qualitative demonstration of the tail convergence in the numerical scheme. \end{itemize}

-\end{itemize} The bottom line is that the Keldysh scheme combined with the Chebyshev-psedospectral discretisation provides a simple, efficient and accurate algorithm for the calculation of Schwarzschild tails.
-The Keldysh prescription underlines the spectral separation of QNMs and tails contributions.
+The bottom line is that the Keldysh scheme combined with the Chebyshev-pseudospectral discretisation provides a simple, efficient and accurate algorithm for the calculation of Schwarzschild tails.
+The Keldysh prescription provides a complete spectral account of the time-domain signal, providing a neat separation between the QNM and tail contributions.